 To be an “in-towner,” or not to be, that is the question.
 That’s why this summer we asked our clients (in a survey) about their experiences as in-town office tenants and what made them choose to (re)locate their businesses within the city [or, as the Atlantans would say, “Inside the Perimeter (ITP)”].
 Following are just a couple of the main reasons we heard.

 The Company You Keep

 Working in-town, you know you’re in good company with hundreds of diverse restaurants and attractions.
 Nearly 92 percent of our survey respondents said nearby restaurants and attractions were the top benefits they found to working in-town.
 Whether it’s a happy hour with your co-workers at a new restaurant opening, a stroll down The BeltLine, or treating your clients to the latest exhibit at the High Museum of Art, working in-town has perks for everyone!
 Listed here are just a few of the area hot spots.

 - On the Westside near Carriage Works: The Optimist, 4R Smokehouse, bartaco, Atlanta Contemporary Arts Center and Uptown Comedy Corner

 - In Inman Park near Inman Alley: Ladybird Grove & Mess Hall, Parish, The Albert and The Atlanta BeltLine

 - In Chamblee near 5256 Peachtree: Southbound, Union Hill Kitchen and Pure Taqueria

 - At Little Five Points near 1189 Euclid Ave: The Corner Tavern, The Vortex, Fox Brothers Bar-B-Q and Variety Playhouse

-It’s also worth noting that beyond location, the number one reason our tenants renew their office lease is because of these nearby restaurants and attractions.
+It’s also worth noting that beyond location, the number one reason our in-town office tenants renewed their office lease is because of these nearby restaurants and attractions.

 The “Hip” Status